jnnilson/jnnilson/README.md

 <p>Revenue: Ad Sales, In App Purchases</p>

 <p>Secret Sauce: Player gets bored with default putting green, can buy more green including copies of greens from anywhere in the world, >200,000 greens.
-Use Web3 smart contracts to let players build those greens themselves and generate revenue from them.</p>
+Use Web3 smart contracts to let players build and own those greens, now digital assets, themselves and earn money selling access to them to other players.</p>

 <p><h3><b>Context</b></h3></p>